Ryzee119/AladdinLCD/README.md

     **svf ALADDINLCD.SVF progress** *To program the CPLD.*
     ![programming output](https://i.imgur.com/hocVP1j.png)
 4. Wire the LCD as per the diagram below.
-5. Install onto LPC Header in your Xbox.
+5. Install onto the LPC header in your Xbox.
 There is no other connections to worry about. *If you have a 1.6 motherboard you will need to rebuild the LPC as you would for a modchip install.*
 6. Enable `SmartXX` LCD in your dashboard.
 7. Set contrast to a value between `0 and 25%` to display correctly.
 25% is full contrast with this mod.
 Values above 25% won't work as expected.
 I find ~20% a good value.